meltyourface/blank/posts/Grimoire/Daily-Esoteric-Empowerment-Ritual/index.md

 ## Title: The Ritual of the Enigmatic Nexus

-Intention: A daily Grimoire-focused spiritual practice designed to empower, protect, and heighten personal intuition for personal growth and mastery of the esoteric arts.
+**Intention**: A daily Grimoire-focused spiritual practice designed to empower, protect, and heighten personal intuition for personal growth and mastery of the esoteric arts.

 Tools and Materials: